zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/user-setups/user_setups.md

-# Setups for the Modern App Dev with Oracle REST Data Services LiveLab
+# User Creation and Setups for the Modern App Dev with Oracle REST Data Services LiveLab

 ## Introduction